mmMike/marko-editor/readme.md

 ## Background

 Marko Editor is a learning project driven by my personal note taking requirements.
 Coming from a C++ and Qt background this is my first deeper venture into Rust and GTK.
-So you should expect some short cummings in the source code:
+So you should expect some shortcomings in the source code:

 * Not (yet) idiomatic in several places.